CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 The following steps cover the general idea:
  1. Zero all PID gains.
  2. Set a setpoint relatively nearby (typically 0.1 mechanism rotations).
- 3. Increase kS until until the turret starts moving, then back off to just before that movement.
+ 3. Increase kS until the turret starts moving, then back off to just before that movement.
  4. Increase kP until you notice significant overshoot.
  5. Increase kD until the overshoot stops happening.
  6. Repeat steps 4 and 5 until increasing kD results in more oscillation, or until the system oscillates on its way to the setpoint.
+If oscillation on the way to setpoint is seen, decrease kD until it stops.
+If overshoot in general is happening and kD is already at max, reduce kP until it stops.
  7. Verify gains work for other setpoints as well.
 Tune kP/kD as appropriate for most general cases.

 .. note:: Values of kP=200, kD=15 demonstrate the "oscillates on its way to the setpoint" case for setpoints within 1 rotation.

+.. dropdown:: "Why" for each step

+   1. We start with PID gains at 0 to isolate as many of the forces in play as possible, and iteratively get closer to the "ideal" gains.
+   2. A close-by setpoint ensures the system response should be relatively small to start with when tuning.
+   3. The kS gain is meant to reduce the effect of friction, so the largest possible value that still prevents the system from moving will reduce the effect of friction in general.
+   4. The kP gain will control how quickly the system gets to the setpoint, however in TorqueCurrentFOC modes there is no natural dampening force, so overshoot is expected at the beginning.
+Once that happens kD should be tuned.
+   5. The kD gain will effectively slow down the system as it reaches the setpoint, increasing it will increase the force slowing it down, so it should be increased until the system no longer overshoots.
+   6. In general, the system wants as high a kP gain as possible to decrease the time taken to get to the setpoint.
+This also requires a high kD gain to properly dampen the system.
+The limit of how high the kP/kD term can be is determined by the system latency, at which point the oscillation is impossible to avoid.
+The goal of repeating steps 4 and 5 is to find that limit.
+   7. Always verify the gains work for the expected setpoints of the system, it's possible the general solution may not work under the expected operating range of the system.
+If that's the case, re-tune for the expected operating range using the generic gains as a basis.

 .. raw:: html